philippotto/shortcut-collection/README.md

 shortcut-collection
 ===================

-This is my collection of scripted shortcuts that has accumulated over the years.
+This is my collection of scripted shortcuts that have accumulated over the years.
 A lot of them use the capslock key as a modifier to avoid inconvenient movements of hands and fingers.

 Download AutoHotkey to run the *.ahk files: http://ahkscript.org/download/